 In Teamfight Tactics (TFT), playing reroll comps is a powerful strategy that can help you secure a strong board early and dominate in the mid-game.
 However, mastering the reroll strategy requires a solid understanding of when to roll, how to manage your gold, and which champions to prioritize.
 This guide will walk you through the essentials of playing reroll comps in TFT and provide tips for maximizing your chances of success.

-What Are Reroll Comps?
 Reroll comps focus on spending gold to roll for specific champions rather than leveling up.
 The idea is to repeatedly roll at lower levels (typically levels 4, 5, or 6) to find the key units you need, usually 2-star or even 3-star versions of champions, before moving on to higher levels.
 This strategy can give you an overwhelming advantage in the early and mid-game, especially if you can hit 2-star units early on.

-When to Play Reroll Comps Reroll comps are best played when you have strong early-game champions or when you find multiple copies of a particular champion early on.
+Reroll comps are best played when you have strong early-game champions or when you find multiple copies of a particular champion early on.
 This allows you to roll aggressively and maximize your chances of finding upgrades quickly.

 Here are a few ideal scenarios for playing reroll comps: